aleshaleksey/fansys23/combat.md

 Cover and concealment come in three flavours "light" (1/2), "heavy" (3/4) and "full",

-**Cover** is when something block line of effect between attacker and target.
+**Cover** is when something blocks line of effect between attacker and target.
 Light cover (as a rule covers no more than half of the entity's body area) provides a -2 penalty to targeted attacks vs a target.
 Heavy cover (as a rule covers 1/2 to 3/4 of a target's area) provides a -5 penalty to targeted attacks and advantage to Dex saves.
 A target in full cover cannot be targeted with a targeted attack.
 Examples of things that can provide cover and concealment includes terrain features, buildings, items, and creatures.

 **Concealment** is when something blocks line of sight between two entities.
 It can also be something that blocks a different sense, if that is the main sense used by the entity.
 An entity can attempt to hide ("stealth" skill) if it has heavy concealment or full concealment.
 In addition light concealment provides a 1/6 miss chance (use a d6).
 Heavy concealment provides a 2/6 miss chance.
 Full concealment provides 5/6 miss chance.
 The miss chance is rolled before or after the attack roll, but obviously before damage.